Skip to Main Content Skip to Footer Toggle Navigation Menu

 • Instrumental Music Auditions are held in 10-minute increments at the following times in Crawford Hall, M116

 • Audition Guidelines (for orchestra and chamber ensembles): Any student playing an orchestral instrument is welcome to audition.
+For the academic year 26-27, chamber auditions will go through the same form linked above for orchestra.
 It is suggested that students prepare:

 • If possible, prepare the first movement—exposition only—of a standard concerto or an equivalent work from the standard repertoire.
 If you do not have a concerto or equivalent work prepared, that is perfectly fine.
 Please come and play whatever you feel comfortable performing.